jonsimonsen/Ramsetti/README.md

 -The scoring algorithm has been fixed to prevent decimal values.
 This depends on not altering the score and gamespeed related constants in the JS file.
 -After a tip, all elements now have (global) border-box styling except the next box.
 -Changed all measures to use rem except those that depend on the size and number of squares or thin (1px) borders.
+-Using section tags for vertical sections instead of divs. (how to improve accessibility and consistency?)
+-Added invisible h2 to main-row for labeling purposes (for use by screen readers and similar).